kubestellar/kubestellar/docs/content/direct/packaging.md

 The [release process](release.md) builds and publishes that container image.

-`make ko-build-local` will make a local image for just the local platform.
+`make ko-build-controller-manager-local` will make a local image for just the local platform.
 This is used in local testing.

 ### clusteradm container image